philgyford/foursquare-feeds/README.md

 Note that the file might contain private checkins or information you don't want to be public.
 In which case, probably best to make the name of any such publicly-readable file very obscure.

-## TODO

-* Upgrade `ics` when there's a release newer than 0.4.
-We currently use a specific commit because it's newer than 0.4 and uses a newer version of arrow, which we need for timezone shifts.